MiMillieuh/Lumo-Api/README.md

 ## warning ⚠️ If you have installed the previous version to use the upload/delete files you need to install the multer:

+## warning ⚠️ chat loggin function logs the Ghost chats too useful to keep saved chats on your end but not online.

 ## npm install multer

 Welcome to **Lumo API**! 🚀 A powerful and flexible API for interacting with the Lumo AI powered by Proton.